 Serious criminal traffic violations demand strong legal action.
 If you've have been charged with a crime in connection with a car accident, attorney Manley can work with you and make sure you receive the legal assistance you need.

-Some of the criminal charges related to auto accidents that Michael P. Manley handles include:
+Some of the criminal charges related to auto accidents that our firm handles include: